3. EU budget and UK contribution

 Contribution for 2019

-HM Treasury recorded the UK gross contribution to the EU budget in 2019 as £18.9 billion.
+HM Treasury recorded the UK gross contribution to the EU budget in 2019 as £18.9 billion (Tables 3.1 and 3.2).
 After rebate, this reduces to £14.4 billion (£277 million/week), which is the amount sent to the EU (including duties UK collects on behalf of EU).
 Against this, the UK benefited from receipts from the EU of £5.0 billion (Table 3.1.).

 From 2021, the UK will make contributions to the EU for its ongoing participation in EU programmes such as Horizon, where these are agreed.
 The EU-UK Trade and Cooperation Agreement makes provision for participation.